malcolmrg/QAExercises/README.md

 EnpointTests project
 --------------------

-The EnpointTests project is a basic console application that shows examples of connecting to the endpoints.
-The Lister.cs class is a modified example from the official XERO API that includes more detailed output on repeating invoices.
+The EnpointTests project is a basic console application that shows examples of connecting to the organisation endpoints.
+The Lister.cs class is a modified example taken from the official XERO API that includes more detailed output on repeating invoices.

 RepeatingInvoiceTests project
 -----------------------------